aadhithya14/aadhithya14/README.md

 - I’m currently working on Deep Reinforcement learning and its application to robotics.
 - I’m currently working at [IvLabs](https://www.ivlabs.in/) , Robotics and AI Research Lab in Nagpur.
 - I’m looking to collaborate on Robotics and Learning projects.
-- Ask me about any AI and math related stuff.
+- Ask me about any AI and robotics related stuff.
 - I have also contributed to the open-source community through my notes and implementations.
 - Connect me through my [LinkedIn](https://www.linkedin.com/in/aadhithya-iyer-147697176/) and [Email](aadhithya14@gmail.com)